DasPua/My-Projects/README.md

-# My-Projects
+# CAT-DOG CLASSIFIER
-This is my first repository which will include all my projects
+This project is based on CNN model and it differentiates between cat and dog images.